clockworklabs/SpacetimeDB/docs/docs/modules/rust/index.md

 ### Defining reducers

-`#[spacetimedb(reducer)]` optionally takes a single argument, which is a frequency at which the reducer will be automatically called by the database.

 `#[spacetimedb(reducer)]` is always applied to top level Rust functions.
 They can take arguments of types known to SpacetimeDB (just like fields of structs must be known to SpacetimeDB), and either return nothing, or return a `Result<(), E: Debug>`.

 ```rust